Morning Extra- Holiday Beauty, Health and Wellness

 DL.MD Sunshine Spray

-DL.MD Sunshine Spray is formulated with Vitamin D3, Vitamin K, and MCT Oil to provide maximum absorption of Vitamin D through an easy-to-use oral spray.
-Strengthening bones benefits to skin and enhances mood.
+DL.MD Sunshine Spray is formulated with Vitamin D3, Vitamin K and MCT Oil to provide maximum absorption of Vitamin D through an easy-to-use oral spray.
+Strengthens bones, benefits skin and enhances mood.
 Available at www.thedlmd.com

 Our Kindra

-Kindra’s Daily Vaginal Lotion boasts a trifecta of skin-critical, healthy lipids – including coconut & safflower oils – for maximum skin hydration.
+Kindra’s Daily Vaginal Lotion boasts a trifecta of skin-critical, restorative lipids – including coconut & safflower oils – for maximum skin hydration.
 Visit www.ourkindra.com

 John Frieda Frizz Ease, Walmart